Localization for coarse homology theories: Localization for coarse homology theories

 Since the tensor unit $*$ in $G\BC$ is a commutative algebra object it follows that $R:=K\cX^{G}(*)$ is a commutative algebra in $\Sp$.
 Moreover, for every object $T$ in $G\Sp\cX$ the $T$-twist $K\cX^{G}_{T}$ of the functor $K\cX^{G}$ naturally refines to an equivariant $\Mod(R)$-valued coarse homology theory, or equivalently, to an element of $\Fun^{\colim}(G\Spc\cX, \Mod(R))$ which will still be denoted by the same symbol $K\cX_{T}^{G}$.

-In order to calculate the ring spectrum $R$ we now recall some details of the definition of $K\cX^{G}$ \cite[Def.
-5.2]{indexe}.
-For a $G$-bornological coarse space $X$ we have where $\bV^{G}(X)$ is the $C^{*}$-category of equivariant $X$-controlled Hilbert spaces and controlled locally compact morphisms.
-In particular, $\bV^{G}(*)$ is the $C^{*}$-category of finite-dimensional unitary representations of $G$ and intertwiners.
+In order to calculate the ring $\pi_{0}(R)$ we observe that $\bV^{G}(*)$ is equivalent to the $C^{*}$-category of finite-dimensional unitary representations of $G$ and equivariant linear maps.
 This category is semisimple and generated by the irreducible finite-dimensional unitary representations of $G$.
 The ring structure on $R$ is induced by the tensor product of finite-dimensional unitary representations of $G$.
 The representation ring $R(G)$ of $G$ is defined as the ring-completion of the semiring of isomorphism classes of finite-dimensional unitary representations of $G$.
 It then follows that $\pi_{0}(R)\cong R(G)$.

 From now on we assume that $G$ is finite.